|Image Credit: Rao Advisors LLC|

 In the United States, the COA is collectively borne by the family, the student, the university or college through their endowments (called institutional aid), the state government (in the case of public colleges), the federal government through its massive Education Department budget, and private entities which make merit scholarship awards, such as those associated with the National Merit Scholarship program.

 The degree to which each of these external parties assumes financial responsibility will determine how much the family ends up paying.
+For example, the breakdown for the UT Me Scholarships for low-income families is represented below (if image is not clear, click on image and right-click to select "view image").

 Nearly all financial awards are need-based.
 External merit scholarships are rare, and when given out, are rather small.
 Most are one-time.
 Exceptions are awards associated with the National Merit Scholarship Competition, such as the Finalist awards.
 Some awards can be so generous that they can fully pay for a student's tuition, room, and board for all four years of college.